 I know we will meet soon to go over her 504 plan, but in the meantime, here are a few important points:

--As much as possible, Q should test her blood sugar and treat low blood sugars in class.
+— As much as possible, Q should test her blood sugar and treat low blood sugars in the classroom.

 Please have a plan in place to contact the school nurse during the day.

 Do not hesitate to contact me with any questions or concerns you might have regarding Q’s care and management.
 You can email me at (email) or call/text me at (phone).
 I am usually quick to respond during school hours.

 Managing Type 1 Diabetes at School (LOTS of resources and blog posts!)